ReubenUKGB/ready-or-not-realistic-screen-effects/README.md

 - Disables chromatic abberation, blur, screen shaking and tunnel vision effects when suppressed
 - Disables field of view changes when moving, supressed, hit, firing a weapon and when any equipment is used
 - Disables vertical climb due to recoil when firing weapons
-- Significantly reduces screen shaking effects when hit by bullets, in proximity to explosions and when discharging a firearm (this may need adjustments)
+- Significantly reduces screen shaking effects when hit by bullets, in proximity to explosions and when discharging a firearm
 - Significantly reduces the duration of the white flash effect by explosions and the stun effect by explosions

 <br/>